oktadev/okta-blog/_source/_posts/2019-11-07-java-jetty-oauth.md

 }
 ```

 I want to point out a few things here.
 Notice the `org.gretty` plugin in the `plugins` block.
 Also, notice the `javax.servlet:javax.servlet-api` dependency you added using `providedCompile`.
-This adds it to the compile classpath, but doesn't add it to the packaged war file, since this will be provided by the servlet container when it’s deployed.
+This adds it to the compile classpath, but doesn't add it to the packaged war file, since this will be provided by the servlet container when it's deployed.
 Finally, notice that the context path for the embedded servlet container has been set to root in the `gretty` block.

 Now make the root directory for the Java files (`src/main/java` is the standard Java root folder, plus the `com.okta.jettyembedded` package):